keboola/cookbook-keboola-connection-es-proxy/README.md

-Keboola Syrup Elasticsearch Proxy
+Keboola Connection Elasticsearch Proxy
 ==============

-Provisioning of Syrup Elasticsearch Proxy node.
+Provisioning of Connection Elasticsearch Proxy node.
 Proxy requires HTTP basic auth for access to elasticsearch.
 It is implemented as Apache 2.4 reverse proxy with HTTP basic auth.

 This repository contains: